-It is very easy to set-up a fundraising page for each Team taking part in the Swimathon 2020.
-To set up your own Team fundraising page, click on the 'Start Fundraising' button after clicking here.
+It is very easy to set-up a fundraising page for each Team taking part in the Swimathon 2022.
+To set up your own Team fundraising page, please click on the 'Start Fundraising' button here.

 We have never taken part in a Swimathon before.
 Can we attend a Trial session?

-Can I use public Transport to reach the Purley Leisure Centre?
+Can I use public Transport to reach the New Addington Leisure & Community Centre?

 Is there parking nearby on the day of the Swimathon?